 2) Gate position and gate strategy

-Gate location affects how the feedstock enters the cavity, where flow fronts meet, how pressure is transferred, and which areas are more likely to see hesitation, jetting, or binder-rich flow behavior.
-A bad gate decision can create problems that no later setting change fully removes.
+Gate location affects how the feedstock enters the cavity, where flow fronts meet, how pressure is transferred, and which areas are more likely to see hesitation, jetting, weld-line sensitivity, or binder-rich flow behavior.
+A poor gate decision can create problems that no later setting change fully removes.

 3) Venting quality